 - by phone - 0800 486 486

-There is no charge to reserve an item, but normal rental charges* e.g. for a DVD, still apply.
+There is no charge to reserve an item, but normal rental charges (which vary across the SMART network) e.g., for a DVD, still apply.

 We will use your preferred method of notification to let you know when the item is ready for you to collect.
 Reserved books are filed under your surname on the reserved items shelf at the library.